 The Aging and Disability Services Division (ADSD) as the DSE, provides the following support to the SILC:

-• Fiscal management – draws federal funds and prepares related reports, processes payments and reimbursements on behalf of the SILC in accordance with their budget, completes quarterly and annual SF-425 reports, provides required non-federal match and non-federal funds for any disallowed expenditures, and certifies annually all expenditures have been recorded appropriately in state accounting systems.
+• Fiscal management – draws federal funds and prepares related reports, processes payments and reimbursements on behalf of the SILC in accordance with their budget, completes quarterly and annual SF-425 reports, provides required non-federal match, and certifies annually all expenditures have been recorded appropriately in state accounting systems.
+As the grantee for Part B funds, the DSE monitors all expenditures to ensure they are in line with state and federal policies, procedures, and regulations.

 • Meeting support - provides administrative assistance to the SILC for the purposes of organizing and conducting public meetings in accordance with Nevada Open Meeting Laws.

 • Administrative Support - supports the SILC in the development of the SPIL as necessary, provides technical assistance to develop an annual budget in accordance with the SPIL and Resource Plan, works with the SILC to establish and ensure Council autonomy, and carries out other duties as necessary to ensure compliance with federal and state requirements.

+The ADSD and the SILC have established a Memorandum of Understanding to outline specific roles and responsibilities related to the administration of Part B funding as it relates to the business operations of the SILC and state/federal law and policies.
+The MOU may be terminated by either party with 30 days notice.
+It may be updated by either party at any time based on mutual agreement.

+Additionally, the SILC has established a subaward to a fiscal agent to support expenditures that cannot be completed within the State’s processes.
+This subaward is subject to state and fiscal laws related to the proper use of funds and is provided with oversight in the same manner as any other subaward made under ADSD and the SILC (see section 4.4).

 4.3 State- Imposed Requirements